Back to Blog

 Will I Make Payroll?
 How to Know Weeks in Advance

-A step-by-step way to know whether you can make payroll: project your cash to each payroll date, subtract every committed outflow, and check it against your buffer.
-Includes a worked example and a checklist.
+A step-by-step way to know if you can make payroll: project cash to each payroll date, subtract committed outflows, and check it against your buffer.

 By , Founder & CEO, Zensus